federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 __Pure Localization__ is the process of understanding if an area has already been explored.
 To perform pure localization (as per [Project 3](../../p3/p3-where-am-i.md)), a pre-existing map is required: the map is generally loaded at inception, but its orientation is wrong until the robot recognizes -- through a global loop closure -- a landmark location present in its database, at which point the map correctly aligns with the environment.

 Because SLAM is both a CPU and memory -intensive task, I designed a smaller, feature-rich house that could allow for fast, stable mapping in a moderately-sized database [Figure 1].
-The outcome is overall pleasing.
+The outcome is overall very pleasing.

 __Figure 1: The Redesigned World__
 ![](./img/img2.png)